steeles/WC_sequence/README.md

 [us 5]
 with feature based synaptic footprints

+[us 24]
+14 is probably too much to rework right now but since i just started networks, maybe i can get traces to live with units in the net simulation? that should make for an easier data structure to deal OR-- a "current-trace" in the sensory sim, makes the most sense.

 [us 14]
 I can probably make it faster if I get rid of the mutables and map them to object attributes;